DuPAL-PAL-DUmper/DuPAL_Board/board/dupico_pods/pod_pal/README.md

 ### Usage

-This device must me inserted in the ZIF socket of the dupico: if you installed a ZIF42 socket, it will fill all the 42 pins, if you installed a 48 pin socket, make sure to leave the bottom 6 pins empty (fit this in the topmost part of the socket).
+This device is inserted in the ZIF socket of the dupico: if you installed a ZIF42 socket, it will fill all the 42 pins, if you installed a 48 pin socket, make sure to leave the bottom 6 pins empty (fit this in the topmost part of the socket).

 When you fit a PAL device in it, make sure to align it to the bottom of the ZIF24 socket (so, a 20 pin device will leave empty the topmost 4 pins in the socket).